Terminal Coalgebras in Countably Many Steps: Trees and the Limit of the Terminal-Coalgebra Chain for

-We also can explicate the terminology of `compactly branching' (\autoref{dcb}).
+We can also explicate the termino\-logy of `compactly branching' (\Cref{dcb}).
 We have formulated this using convergence in a formal sense, and here we connect this to a metric.
 The collection $\mathcal{C}$ of all strongly extensional trees is a proper class.
-Setting this aside, it has a pseudo-metric $d$ given by
+Setting this aside, it also comes with \emph{Worrell's pseudo-metric}~$d$, given by